-As all of our equipment is used by researchers and all research is different, we take the view that there is no ‘one-size-fits-all’ solution.
+As all of our equipment is used by researchers and all research is different, at SciMed, we take the view that there is no ‘one-size-fits-all’ solution.
 In partnership with Parr Instrument Company, we are able to tailor the equipment to your needs using catalogue items as a starting point.
 The tailored change may be something as small as the addition of an extra valve, through to the construction of a full interrogated pressure system with numerous vessels, ancillaries and full DCS control.
 This can be achieved in the following way:

 What does the customer need?